DynamicsShop/SD-BI-Inventory-Cockpit/SD-BI-Inventory-Cockpit-Release-Notes.md

 - AppSource App - The logic behind the Refresh Alerts calculations was reworked.

+- AppSource App - The Requisition Worksheet was extended to flag those lines created by the Inventory Cockpit tables.

 - AppSource App - The Links in the About Page were updated.

 - AppSource App - The logo in App was updated to the new logo.